hOMie03/minesweeper98/README.md

 ## My Design Choices
 I decided to roll with the OG Windows '98 look, because I love the old era of Windows 98/XP as that was my childhood!
 Also, currently I'm working on a similar type of project related to Windows98, so stay tuned!
+For mobile gamers, make sure you enable Desktop site to change the levels of the game, as it somehow gets hidden when played in mobile.
+Cheers!

 ## Thank you for reading and playing the game!
 I hope you enjoy it and get nostalgic about those good 'ol days!
 :)